Karate Classes In Downe

 Karate Lessons/Classes In Downe

 Providing Karate classes in Downe intended for people from all walks of life both female and male.
 We provide lessons for people from beginner level all the way through to experienced Karate enthusiasts.
 Our Karate students might be male or female, young or old, we can work with individuals from all walks of life, regardless of their sex or age.

 Karate practice (Downe ) – Our Karate Classes in Downe

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Downe .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Downe .